ktbaek/Spike-ACE2/README.md

 Code and data for analyses presented in "Stability and expression of SARS-CoV-2 spike-protein mutations" by Kristoffer T. Bæk, Rukmankesh Mehra, and Kasper P. Kepp.

-## Citation
+## Citation (preliminary)

 Bæk KT, Rukmankesh M, Kepp KP (2022) Stability and expression of SARS-CoV-2 spike-protein mutations.
-Mol Cell Biochem.